waqasbhatti/astrobase/README.md

 - **[hatsurveys](astrobase/hatsurveys)**: modules to read, filter, and normalize light curves from various HAT surveys

-- **[imageutils](astrobase/imageutils.py)**: various functions to deal with FITS images: reading headers, generating postage stamps, converting to JPEGs, and checking for warps

 - **[lcdb](astrobase/lcdb.py)**: a lightweight wrapper around the `psycopg2` library to talk to PostgreSQL database servers